Photo by Matt Kallish

 Following recent releases “Real Enough” and their cover of David Bowie’s “Let’s Dance,” the track further establishes Queen Anne’s blend of 80s-inspired pop, postmodern edge, and introspective lyricism.
 Silverman, also an actress recognized from New Girl, Pen15, and The Exorcists, brings a cinematic quality to her songwriting, while producer Sandy Chila layers it with atmospheric depth.

-If you’re paying attention to what’s happening on the contemporary music scene, you probably noticed…
+If you've been paying attention to what’s happening in the contemporary scene, you have probably…